matlogica/CUDA/README.md

 # AAD for CUDA Code

 This project demonstrates how to integrate an operator overloading AAD (Automatic Differentiation) library, such as AADC, with existing CUDA code.
-This approach allows for efficient computational differentiation on both CPU and GPU using a unified code base.
+This approach allows for efficient computational differentiation on CPU and regular execution on GPU using a unified code base.

 ## Key Features